-Facing belt wheel, having a clockwise direction of rotation, the left-hand cross slide that is fitted towards first stage or low-pressure stage is pressure lubricated.
+Facing the belt wheel, having a clockwise direction of rotation, the left-hand cross slide that is fitted towards the first stage or low-pressure stage is pressure lubricated.

 This is fitted on the top face side of the cross slide.
-The lubrication oil through the choke flows to the centre of the cross slide to the top of the crosshead.
+The lubrication oil through the choke flows from the center of the cross slide to the top of the crosshead.

-The cross slide and crosshead fitted towards the second stage or high-pressure stage is splash lubricated in a case of HX models.
+The cross slide and crosshead fitted towards the second stage or high-pressure stage are splashes lubricated in the case of HX models.

 Since the direction of rotation is clockwise when viewed facing the belt wheel, the splashed oil from the second stage connecting rod bearing falls on the top of the cross slide.

-The top of the cross slide is specially built with all around a small dam in which the splashed oil accumulates and through the drilled hole, falls on top of cross head for lubrication.
+The top of the cross slide is specially built with an all-around small dam in which the splashed oil accumulates and through the drilled hole, falls on top of the cross head for lubrication.

-In a case of HN Model, which has higher capacity than HX Models, the second stage cross head is lubricated through the choke with separate lube line.
+In the case of the HN Model, which has a higher capacity than the HX Model, the second stage cross head is lubricated through the choke with a separate lube line.